|

 Good thing I was free to fill the slot for you.

-loved the review SB Thumbs up some wicked insights to Toms life.
+loved the review SB some wicked insights to Toms life.

 hope everything keeps going well for you Tom!